Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 Automated Metric Scaling for 3D Point Clouds made with COLMAP.

 ## Project overview
-The goal of this project is to accuratly scale a COLMAP pointcloud using DICT_4X4_50 ArUco markers.
+The goal of this project is to accurately scale a COLMAP pointcloud using DICT_4X4_50 ArUco markers.
 The scene that is photographed should have one or multiple markers with the same size in it, with a known size.
-These markers will be used to scale the pointcloud.
+These markers will be used to scale the point cloud.

 ### How to run:
 libraries/frameworks:
 - it was made on Ubuntu 24.04
-- COLMAP, it needs to be compiled from scratch to acces the COLMAP libraries
+- COLMAP, it needs to be compiled from scratch to access the COLMAP libraries
 - OpenCV 4.6.0

 1. In main.cpp change the variable "sizeOfMarker" to the length of the sides of the marker in meters.
 2. Compile the code, in the project folder: "cmake --build build/"
-3. After having run a COLMAP reconstrution, copy the "sparse" folder into the project folder.
+3. After having run a COLMAP reconstruction, copy the "sparse" folder into the project folder.
 4. Add the images that were used for the reconstrution to the folder: "images", the images have to be .JPG, .jpg or .png.
 Make sure only images are in this folder.
 5. Run the C++ code by: "./build/my_app"
 6. The scaled pointcloud is now stored in the "model_scaled" folder.